Quick Start

 Now you can retry the curl command from your workstation and it should return "Hello World".

 If you are running a different application that uses other port numbers, you can just replace 80 with the relevant port number or range in the rule.
 If you want to open multiple discrete ports, you can add them one at a time with Add Port Filter in a single rule.
-More information about firewall rules is available in the Guest Neworking guide.
+More information about firewall rules is available in the Guest Networking guide.

 Last updated